-The 1960s were a period of strenuous government land reform, including not only the formal seizure of all commonly held tribal land but also the confiscation of the large tracts so recently awarded to individual Bedouin tribal leaders as private holdings.
-Much of these confiscated holdings were given to urban merchants, favoured politicians, and entrepreneurs for large-scale industrial development of cotton and wheat production in the Ma'moura and other less arid areas of the Badia.
+The 1960s were a period of strenuous government land reform, including not only the formal seizure of all commonly-held tribal land but also the confiscation of the large tracts so recently awarded to individual Bedouin tribal leaders as private holdings.
+Much of these confiscated holdings were given to urban merchants, favoured politicians, and entrepreneurs for large-scale industrial development of cotton and wheat production in the Ma'mūra and other less arid areas of the bādiya.
 Following a three-year-long drought in the early 1960s, in which over two million sheep died, the government instituted a programme to alleviate the problems caused by this ecological disaster.
 The government set about reviving the livestock industry without also restoring authority to tribal leaders, or tribes to their traditional lands.
-Terms such as environmental degradation, desertification and overgrazing came to be used by technicians, diplomats and politicians alike when discussing the Bedouin and their use of the Badia.
-Development aid and technology transfer to Syria was aimed at taking over greater areas of the Badia and converting them into important agricultural crop-producing regions.
-A United Nations-sponsored project was set up to revitalise the pastoral sector of the Syrian economy, but not the structure of its society.
-Its foremost goal was to stabilise the mainly pastoral livestock population.
-This proved extremely difficult since the agricultural and livestock technicians running the project - mainly trained in the West - did not understand Bedouin methods of animal husbandry.
-In turn, the Bedouin had no trust in government - especially in light of the recent confiscation of grazing land, and the explosive expansion of agricultural development over nearly a third of the best rangelands of the Badia (Al-Sammane 1981: 32).4
+Terms such as environmental degradation, desertification and overgrazing came to be used by technicians, diplomats and politicians alike when discussing the Bedouin and their use of the bādiya.
+Development aid and technology transfer to Syria was aimed at taking over greater areas of the bādiya and converting them into important agricultural crop producing regions.
+A United Nations sponsored project was set up to revitalize the pastoral sector of the Syrian economy, but not the structure of its society.
+Its foremost goal was to stabilize the mainly pastoral livestock population.
+This proved extremely difficult since the agricultural and livestock technicians running the project-mainly trained in the West-did not understand Bedouin methods of animal husbandry.
+In turn, the Bedouin had no trust in government-especially in light of the recent confiscation of grazing land, and the explosive expansion of agricultural development over nearly a third of the best rangelands of the bādiya (Sammane 1981, p.
+32).5 more common western market profit motivation (Shoup 1990, p.
+200).

-International experts assigned to the Syrian government declared the Badia degraded due to overstocking and poor indigenous range management practices (see ILO 1964, FAO 1965).
-At the same time, government and international agencies concerned themselves with the revival of the sheep livestock industry.
+International experts assigned to the Syrian government declared the bādiya degraded due to overstocking and poor indigenous range management practices (see Food and Agriculture Organization 1965; International Labour Organization 1964).
+At the same time government and international agencies concerned themselves with the revival of the sheep livestock industry.
 In Syria and much of the developing world, development and conservation efforts have been largely based on the assumption that human actions negatively affect the physical environment.
 Problems such as soil erosion, degradation of rangelands, desertification, and the destruction of wildlife have been viewed as principally due to local, indigenous misuse of resources.
-Recent studies have clearly shown that models of intervention developed in the West have been transferred to the developing world with no regard for the specific contexts of the actual receiving environments or peoples (e.g., Sanford 1983, Anderson and Grove 1987, Manning 1989, Benkhe et al. 1991).
+Recent studies have clearly shown that models of intervention developed in the West have been transferred to the developing world with no regard for the specific contexts of the actual receiving environments or peoples (e.g. Anderson and Grove 1987; Manning 1989; Benkhe and Scoones 1991; Sanford 1983).
 The Western, urban notion of wilderness as untouched or untamed land, for example, has pervaded conservation thinking and been broadly exported to the developing world.
-Parks and nature reserves in many parts of the world were created by first ng ne in re or ne ng ov- nis is-cir on as icne its nis ns id ist ns nt ne ne ne elnn ns ne ne reof ng vi7, rd d. st evicting indigenous people.
-What is now beginning to be recognised, however, is that the very ecosystems which conservationists wish to protect from people were, in part, maintained if not created by the indigenous human inhabitants and their livestock.5
+Parks and nature reserves in many parts of the world were created by first evicting indigenous people.
+What is now beginning to be recognized, however, is that the very ecosystems which conservationists wish to protect from people were, in part, maintained if not created by the indigenous human inhabitants and their livestock.6